 The common causes of stress

 Stress is your body’s natural reaction to any kind of demand that disrupts life as usual.
 In small doses, stress is good – such as when it helps you conquer a fear or gives you extra motivation and endurance to get something done.
-But there’s also bad stress, which is often caused by worries such as money, work, relationship. family or health, whether it be sudden and short or long-lasting.
+But there’s also bad stress, which is often caused by worries such as money, work, relationships, family or health, whether it be sudden and short or long-lasting.

 Feeling stress for too long (chronic stress) sets off your body’s warning system of physical, emotional, cognitive and behavioural alarms.
 Chronic stress that is left unchecked or poorly managed is known to contribute to high blood pressure, heart disease, obesity, diabetes and suicide.